 Design the environment

-To support the action, an appropriate environment needs to be created.
+To support the action, create an appropriate environment.

-- Ensure they are cued to act now.
-Easy version: ask them
+- Ensure users are ready to act now

-- Ensure they know they are succeeding or failing—give them actionable feedback
+- Ensure users know they are succeeding or failing by giving them feedback

 - Avoid or co-opt other behaviours that are competing for their attention